FloatStepper/FloatStepper/README.md

 ## Known limitations
 -   Currently only runs with morphing mesh (not overset mesh).
 -   Currently only supports a single rigid body.
--   Has not been tested with turbulence modelling.
 -   Currently only runs with isoAdvector (not MULES).
--   Plenty of field copying that can probably be avoided to increase efficiency.
 -   Currently a simple time integration of the 6-DoF equations of motion are hardcoded in the *floaterMotion* class.
 The chosen method for Q update guarantees that it stays an orthogonal matrix to machine precision.

 ## Funding